 Adverse changes in the timing or amount of cash flows on CRE securities could result in the Company recording an increase in the allowance for credit losses.
 The allowance for credit losses are calculated using a discounted cash flow approach and is measured as the difference between the amortized cost of a CRE security and estimate of cash flows expected to be collected discounted at the effective interest rate used to accrete the CRE security.
 The allowance for credit losses is recorded as a contra-asset and a reduction in earnings.
 The allowance for credit losses will be limited to the amount of the unrealized losses on the CRE securities.
 Any allowance for credit losses in excess of the unrealized losses on the CRE securities are accounted for as a prospective reduction of the effective interest rate.
-No allowance is recorded for CRE securities in an unrealized gain position.
-Favorable changes in the discounted cash flow will result in a reduction in the allowance for credit losses, if any.
+No allowance for credit losses, if any.
 Any reduction in allowance for credit losses is recorded in earnings.
 If the allowance for credit losses has been reduced to zero, the remaining favorable changes are reflected as a prospective increase to the effective interest rate.